Hammer Of Thor – Great Loss Of Treasure That Protected Aesir Gods And Asgard

 Thor kills Thrym, the giant.
 Credit: Lorenz Frølich

-Hearing the story, Thrym was so happy that he went to kiss Freya, but suddenly he became very frightened.
+Hearing the story, Thrym was so happy that he went to kiss Freya, but suddenly, he became very frightened.

 “Why are Freya’s eyes so red and fierce”?
-Thrym wondered but he was still eager to proceed with the wedding ceremony.
+Thrym wondered but was still eager to proceed with the wedding ceremony.

 Then, Thor grabbed the hammer and tore off his veil.
 Armed once again, he crushed all the giants in the hall along with Thrym.